Application Periods & Deadlines

 - GPA for Anatomy, Physiology, Chemistry, Microbiology, English, (minimum GPA 2.5 to apply)

 - Approved Diagnostic Assessment Tool TEAS (minimum score of 62 to apply).
-Students not meeting TEAS eligibility criteria are offered a remediation plan.
-After successful completion, students are eligibile to retake the TEAS exam and reapply for entry into the nursing program.
+Students who apply that have met all other admissions criteria and do not meet the established TEAS eligibility criteria will be given the option to participate in a TEAS remediation plan.
+After successful completion, students are eligible to retake the TEAS exam and reapply for entry into the nursing program.
 If the remediation plan is not complete by the deadline, the student is encouraged not to retake the TEAS exam or re-apply to the program.

 - Completion of relevant coursework; Introduction to Sociology, Human Nutrition, Lifespan Developmental Psychology, Elementary Statistics, Public Speaking or Interpersonal Communication, Critical Thinking (ENGL 001C, PHIL 025, 030, 033, PHSC 002,SPCH 006 or 012).

 - Relevant healthcare certificates, current patient care experience, veteran status, previous academic degree

 - Life experiences or special circumstances of an applicant (all applicants receive the maximum points)